alexcoplan/toomuchsupport/README.md

 [1, 2, 3].last # => 3

 # with too much support, you are no longer limited to the first and last methods
-# enjoy the other item selector methods!
+# enjoy the other indexing methods!

 [1, 2, 3].second # => 2
 ('A'..'Z').to_a.twentysixth # => Z
 (1..100).to_a.onehundreth # => 100

 # ruby also provides a method (==) for comparison between objects
-# although this does work on strings, why use it, when you can use a method!
+# although this does work on strings, why use it, when you can use a method?!

 "hello".hello? # => true
 "foo".bar? # => false